ThingWerks/ThingWerks-IoT-Framework/README.md

 # ThingWerks IoT Framework (TWIT)

+## Uses

+- Suitable for virtually all industrial automation and control applications with 100ms or greater response time.
+- Infrastructure monitoring and disaster reduction systems
+- Automate industrial pump operations, water treatment and delivery systems
+- Irrigation control systems with weather AI integration
+- Solar power and other electrical control applications such as batteries, transfer switches, power factor correction systems, etc
+- Good for marine applications, fluid management and electrical systems
+- Control lighting and other Home type automations

+This system has been tested and used in various commercial and municipal industrial control systems.
+It is simple and reliable and straightforward.

 ## Preamble

 TWIT is Core-Client framework with template-based client-side extensible modules.
 This project was created after extensive testing with Home Assistant’s automation revealed serious inconsistency and reliability concerns.
 TWIT is a standalone industrial control and IoT automation framework and doesn't rely on Home Assistant for anything, though it integrates seamlessly with Home Assistant and ESPHome.